grandjam/bayesIntro/README.md

 > Grand, J. A. (2008).
 Changing gears: Modeling gender differences in performance on tests of mechanical comprehension (Order No. 1463014).
 Available from ProQuest Dissertations & Theses Global.
 (304593336).

 The file contains data from 258 participants who completed a test of mechanical comprehension; a series of measures related to their interests, experience, knowledge, and self-efficacy with mechanical tasks; and measures corresponding to self-reported gender roles and endorsement of male-female stereotypes.

-The example simple regression analyses used in this presentation use only the mechanical test performance and mechanical self-efficacy data.
+To run the example analysis from this presentation, the data file should be downloaded into the same directory as the R files reference above.
+The example analyses use only the mechanical test performance and mechanical self-efficacy data.